 One of AAPA's important responsibilities is to collect and analyze data to track growth and change in the PA profession.
-The 2018 AAPA Salary Report includes more detailed PA compensation and benefits information than ever before.
-We've compiled this list of questions PAs often ask us - and employers ask PAs - and the corresponding answers.
-Please contact us via email with more questions.
+The 2019 AAPA Salary Report includes more detailed PA compensation and benefits information than ever before.
+We've compiled this list of questions PAs often ask us - and employers ask PAs - and the corresponding answers, and you may have read many of these in previous salary reports.
+Please contact us via email with more questions (research@aapa.org).
 We're here to help.